cadmiumcr/cadmium/README.md

 [![Travis](https://img.shields.io/travis/watzon/cadmium.svg)](https://travis-ci.org/watzon/cadmium) ![license](https://img.shields.io/github/license/watzon/cadmium.svg)

-Cadmium is a Natrual Language Processing (NLP) library for Crystal.
+Cadmium is a Natural Language Processing (NLP) library for Crystal.
 Included are classes and modules for tokenizing, inflecting, stemming, and creating n-grams with much more to come.

 It's still in early development, but tests are being written as I go so hopefully it will be somewhat stable.